JvanKatwijk/qt-1090/README.md

 	*      3.5 - 4   usec: third impulse.
 	*      4.5 - 5   usec: last impulse.

-The GUI shows the first samples of a message, each sample represented as a bar.
+The GUI shows the first samples of a message.
+A short message takes 16 + 52 bits, the samples for these bits are shown.
+Each sample  is represented as a bar.
 The "preamble" button selects what is shown: either the start of a message where the preamble passed some checks to determine whether it seems a reasonable preamble, or the start of a message that